Juanmagc99/prueba-roams/README.md

 # Prueba roams

-Get the project using https://github.com/Juanmagc99/prueba-roams.git
+Get the project using `git clone https://github.com/Juanmagc99/prueba-roams.git`

 Ensure that you have Python 3.8 or a newer version installed.